-- 2. The results of the essays will be taken into account in the final assessment of students' performances and count for 30% of the overall mark.
+- 1. For each Diploma option students are normally required to submit two assessed essays of about 2,000 to 3,000 words each.
+Details of submission deadlines and requirements are given in the course documentation for each option. - 2.
+The results of the essays will be taken into account in the final assessment of students' performances and count for 30% of the overall mark.
 The essays should therefore be retained by the members of staff in charge of courses and stored in the office, but students may wish to make copies for their own use. - 3.
-At least three of the four options that students choose are assessed (in May/June of the session in which they are taken) by a three-hour examination paper.
+At least three of the four options that students choose are assessed (in May/June of the session in which they are taken) by a three-hour, three question examination paper.
 One may be assessed instead by one long essay (8,000-10,000 words).
 Such essays in lieu of examination will be quite distinct from, and in addition to, those referred to in paragraph 1.
 The topics of these essays must be agreed by the end of the second term, and the essays must be submitted before the date set for the relevant examination. - 4.
-The topics of the essays referred to in Section 2 and the topic of the dissertation are subject to the approval of the relevant members of staff concerned.
+The mark awarded for the examination/long essay comprises 30% of the overall mark for each course.